-At this time, state and/or local climate strategies have not been developed in West Virginia, but there is an emphasis on hazard mitigation planning to address the adverse impacts from increasing storm frequency, volumes and intensities.
-West Virginia is championing new voluntary green infrastructure retrofitting in nonregulated communities as a mechanism to cobenefit local flooding and CSO control issues that may be aggravated by climate change.
+It is also important to note that many of the planned BMPs focused upon in the West Virginia WIP3 may provide climate resiliency co-benefits.
+West Virginia is also championing new voluntary green infrastructure retrofitting in nonregulated communities as a mechanism to co-benefit local flooding and CSO control issues that may be aggravated by climate change.
 CBIG funds have already been allocated to develop GI outreach materials and developing local conceptual plans for a few communities.
 Depending upon the amount of interest expressed and status of the funding source, it is hoped that this initiative will expand and be able to assist more communities with conceptual planning and also provide project design and implementation grant application assistance.